-For when you need an easy, comforting meal at home, I recommend making a Swiss-style Mac & Cheese.
+For when you need an easy, comforting meal at home, I recommend making a Swiss-style macaroni and cheese.
 Known as Älplermagronen (German) or Macaroni de Chalet (French), this dish often contains boiled, diced potatoes.
 I’ve omitted this ingredient from my version, due to some strong preferences among my family members.
 You’ll usually receive applesauce with this dish, but fresh apple slices served on the side works too.

 I grew up eating many different versions of macaroni and cheese in the United States — with Velveeta, from a box, and baked with breadcrumbs on top, etc. What makes Älplermagronen special for me is the flavor of the Gruyère cheese, and especially the crispy, browned onions served on top.
 If you don’t have a Swiss cheese for this dish, feel free to try using another semi-hard cheese.